Modern Slavery Act 2015 ("Act")

 - Zero tolerance of abuse, assault or other threatening behaviour

 PRS for Music has dedicated compliance teams, which are focused on ensuring compliance with the Act.

 PRS for Music has taken various steps to raise staff awareness and implement training about compliance with the Act.
 These inc lude:

 - Providing updates to key personnel in the organisation

 - Providing training to supplier-facing personnel in the organisation

 - Making available updates and training materials to the wider organisation

 PRS for Music has requested information from its suppliers about the policies and processes they have in place to comply with the Act.
 PRS for Music has incorporated this request for information into its procurement processes to ensure that slavery and human tracking is not taking place in any part of its supply chain, to assess the level of any risk and to put in place any steps to manage such risk.

 Approval for this statement

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes PRS for Music’s slavery and human trafficking statement for the financial year ending 31 December 2017.
-PRS is currently and actively compliant with the Modern Slavery Act 2015.
+This statement is made pursuant to Section 54 of the Act and constitutes PRS and PRSfM’s slavery and human trafficking statement for the financial year ending 31 December 2018.
+PRS and PRSfM are currently and actively compliant with the Act.